ErpNetDocs/tech/modules/production/index.md

 # Production

 The Production module is designed to manage, control, and optimize the entire manufacturing process.
 Its primary function is to define the product structure (**recipes, operations, ingredients**), model the available production capacity (**resources**), and manage the execution and recording of work on the shop floor (**work orders, consumption/output orders**).
-It ensures traceability and provides the basis for cost accounting of manufactured goods.

 ## Structure